area73/frontend-technical-test/README.md

 Below you can find more info about the decisions that I took to fulfill your requirements.

-Please also check CHANGELOG.md where I state chronologically the things that I made and why I did them.
+Please also check CHANGELOG.md where I state chronologically the things that I made, and why I did them.